Azure/azure-arch-enterprise-bi-and-reporting/Technical Guides/TechnicalGuide-ToC.md

 # Technical Guides for Enterprise BI and Reporting

-The following documents describe the technical details of the various operational components after the TRI has been successfully deployed.
+The following documents describe the technical details of the various operational components of the TRI after it has been successfully deployed.

 1.[Understanding Ephemeral Storage Accounts](./1-Understanding%ephemeral%blobs.md) explains ephemeral blobs as the intermediary stage between data upload and ingestion.